Skip to content

 • Increase your Whole Life’s policy’s cut of future dividend pools

-• Lift your policy’s guaranteed growth curve since your cash value must equal your death benefit by age 121.
+• Lift your policy’s guaranteed growth curve, since your cash value must equal your death benefit by age 121.

-There may be times where it seems like other dividend options may seem more appropriate, but not if these are only temporary needs, and your primary goal is to maximize your Whole Life policy’s compounding.
+There may be times when it seems like other dividend options may seem more appropriate, but not if these are only temporary needs, and your primary goal is to maximize your Whole Life policy’s compounding.

-For instance, if you are experiencing a temporary cash flow crunch where can’t pay your Whole Life base premium on time, then you could elect to have your dividends to reduce premium.
+For instance, if you are experiencing a temporary cash flow crunch where you can’t pay your Whole Life base premium on time, then you could elect to have your dividends to reduce premium.

 However, you would then lose all the future growth those dividends could’ve compounded into as Paid-Up Additions.
 Another solution would be to have your Whole Life policy borrow against its own equity to pay the base premium via an Automatic Premium Loan (APL).
 That way your dividends could continue maximizing compounding through purchase paid-up additions.

 Another temporary issue would be if you already had a loan outstanding.
 It may be tempting to switch your dividend option to reduce the loan.
 Again, doing so would cause you to miss out on all the future compounding potential of those dividends if they had purchased paid-up additions.
-A temporary solution would be to have your dividends buy more PUAs and keep floating the policy loan since your full cash value continues earning interest and dividends (even the amount you borrowed).
+A temporary solution would be to have your dividends buy more PUAs and keep floating the policy loan, since your full cash value continues earning interest and dividends (even the amount you borrowed).

 If either temporary situation becomes a permanent problem where you can no longer pay either premiums or a policy loan, you can always do an RPU, Whole Life’s ultimate bailout provision.
 RPU stands for the Reduced Paid-Up non-forfeiture option available by law with any Whole Life policy from any mutual company.
 It was created to offer consumers a smaller but fully paid-up Whole Life policy if they can’t afford to keep paying for whatever reason.